(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 \[F=\dfrac{k Q_{1} Q_{2}}{r^{2}} \nonumber \]

-H2O, with its sharable lone pairs and slightly positive Hs, is both a Brønsted–Lowry base and acid.
-Its acid-base chemistry, hence, is among its most important features.
+H2O, with its shareable lone pairs and slightly positive Hs, is both a Brønsted–Lowry base and acid.
+Its acid-base chemistry is, hence, among its most important features.

 Figure \(\PageIndex{5}\): Reaction of acids with water as a base